CryptechTest/minetest_doc_items/README.md

 Read `API.md` to learn more.

 ## License
-Everything in this mod is licensed under WTFPL.
+Everything in this mod is licensed under the MIT License.